antonioagostino/piccolo/README.md

 ## Training

+**Compute budget.** Model size and token count were chosen following the Chinchilla scaling laws (Hoffmann et al., 2022).
+The process: use the laws to get a rough parameter count and token budget -> measure actual throughput with `src/utils/profile_throughput.py` on the target hardware -> plug the real tokens/s into the compute formula to get accurate FLOPs -> solve for the Chinchilla-optimal (N, D) pair given that budget.
+The 300M parameter count and 5.9B token training run are the result of that calculation.

 **Pretraining** was run on a single A100 40GB for one epoch over a CulturaX Italian subset.
 Effective batch size: 18 sequences × 18 gradient accumulation steps × 2048 tokens ≈ 664K tokens per optimizer step, for 8906 steps total (~5.9B tokens).
 AdamW with lr 3e-4 decaying cosinely to 3e-5 (500 warmup steps), weight decay 0.01, grad norm clip 1.0. `torch.compile` enabled, gradient checkpointing off.

 **SFT** was run for 2 epochs on Alpaca GPT-4 Italian.
 Initialized from the pretrained checkpoint. lr 2e-5 decaying to 0 (no warmup), weight decay 0.1, same batch size, no gradient accumulation.